gopinathsjsu/individual-project-rakeshn1/README.md

 # Stock inventory

-A simple java application to simulate process of item purchase
+A simple java application to simulate process of item purchase.

+Design patterns used:
+1)
+2)
+3)